juskek/app_architecture/README.md

 This allows the data source to be changed without changing the code in App.tsx.
 This is useful when testing, as the data source can be mocked.

+## Testing

+There are four main types of testing:
+- Unit testing: Testing individual functions or classes
+- Component testing: Testing interaction and rendering of UI components
+- Integration testing: Testing functionality between frontend and backend, or between different components of the app.
+- End-to-end testing: Testing from the end user's perspective

 **Advantages**
 - Automatic injection of dependencies using inversify